deciduously/tictactoe-hs/haskell-in-english.md

 In the next line, we introduce the randomness.
 This ends up looking similar to how you'd do this in the language of your choice - `randomRIO` from `System.Random` takes a range and will give you a pseudo-random number in that range.
 We're using the length of our `options` list, and storing the result to `r`.

 Now, we've got to actually make the change.
 This is done with `playCell` again - the differences being that instead of user input, we're using `!!` again to index into `options` with the random number we just grabbed, and we're passing in `Computer` instead of `Human`.
 Now, `b2` holds our new `Board` with the random play applied.
-With that taken care of, we can see if the computer managed to win the thing with `checkWin`.
+Afterwards we can just inform the user where the computer went[FOOTNOTE].
+With all that taken care of, we can see if the computer managed to win the thing with `checkWin`.
 If it did, `checkWin` will handle ending the game for us, and if not, we `return` again.
 No need to call `gameOver` again here, because `runGame` does so first - and our pipeline `handleInput >>= compTurn >>= runGame` is sending us right back up there.

 ### The Thrilling Conclusion